Sartor02/IGDataFetcher/README.md

 4. Handles the callback route to obtain an access token.
 5. Retrieves media information using the access token.
 6. Saves the media information to a JSON file.

+## Code Explanation (public IG account)
+To use <b>`instagramAPI_public`</b>, you first need to ensure that your Instagram account is set to public.
+Then, in the App Dashboard under Instagram Basic Display settings, you can add your account as a tester.
+Once your account is added and set to public, you can generate a token that will be used in this code.

+After obtaining the access token, you can directly run the provided Python script.
+Here's what the code does:

+1. It retrieves media information from the Instagram Basic Display API.
+2. The access token is used to authenticate the requests to the API.
+3. The script fetches media data such as ID, caption, media type, media URL, username, timestamp, permalink, and thumbnail URL.
+4. This information is stored in a dictionary for each media ID.
+5. Finally, the script writes the collected data to a JSON file named media_info.json.

+Ensure to replace `{public_user_token}` with your actual access token before running the code.
+After execution, the media information will be saved to `media_info.json`.

 ## SSL Certificate Generation
 To generate SSL certificates for local development, follow these steps: